 I’m not an experienced regular trekker.
-Actually, I’m the sort of walker who prefers a short walk around the park or after work just roam here and there near the bars or pubs.
+Actually, I’m the sort of walker who prefers a short walk around the park or after work just roaming here and there near the bars or pubs.
 However, now and again, I have been induced to wander out for somewhat longer – all for the sake of a good time with Mother Nature and to explore some less crowded places.
-So I have started researching on complete trekking guide for beginner but I had not found the complete details in a single entry.
+So I have started researching on complete trekking guides for beginners but I had not found the complete details in a single entry.
 I had to research from different resources and different journals.

 “Hiking is a bit like life: